CUAstro-REU-Python-Workshop/2020-workshop/additional_resources.md

    - [Code Review Stack Exchange](https://codereview.stackexchange.com/)
    - [Data Science Stack Exchange](https://datascience.stackexchange.com/)
    - [Computational Science Stack Exchange](https://scicomp.stackexchange.com/)
  - A Note on these sites: make sure you read the rules and guidelines if posting your own question.
 You can also use a search engine like Google to scrape for answers to a question you have.
-As an example query:
+As example queries:
-  - `site:stackoverflow.com numpy how to append to arrays` or `site:stackexchange.com numpy interpolation accuracy`, or `site:stackoverflow.com AttributeError: 'list' object has no attribute 'encode'`
+  - `site:stackoverflow.com numpy how to append to arrays`
+  - `site:stackexchange.com numpy interpolation accuracy`
+  - `site:stackoverflow.com AttributeError: 'list' object has no attribute 'encode'`
   - Often even just searching `python how do I do X stack exchange` will bring up relevant results